Krishnamohan-Yerrabilli/Rancher-Deep-Dive/2-A-high-level-overview-of-Rancher-and-Kubernetes/README.md

 RKE2 also offers built-in `Helm` support, which was designed with Rancher's fleet feature in mind, where all `cluster services` should be deployed in an automated process using `Helm`.
 The significant change from `RKE` to RKE2 was the move from `Docker` to `containerd`, which allows the `core Kubernetes components`, such as `etcd` and `kube-apiserver`, to be managed as `static pods` directly by `kubelet` instead of `kube-controller-manager` or `kube-scheduler`.
 This means that the core components can be viewed and managed just like any other `pod` in the cluster.

+# What `K3s` is?

+K3s is a fully CNCF-certified `K8s` distribution, designed to run on edge devices where physical space, power, and compute resources are limited.
+K3s was created as a smaller alternative to traditional `K8s` clusters, which require significant resources to run.

+The core components of K3s, including `kube-apiserver`, `kube-controller-manager`, `kube-scheduler`, and `kubelet`, are merged into a single binary, reducing the overall size and memory footprint of the cluster. `Etcd` is replaced with a database adapter such as SQLite3, which functions as an etcd database but with a smaller CPU and memory usage.

+K3s also eliminates the in-tree storage drivers and cloud providers found in upstream K8s, reducing the overhead and allowing the cluster to fit on a 40 MB binary file and run on a node with only 512 MB of RAM.
+The optimizations in K3s allow it to stay up to date with upstream K8s without customizing any of the standard K8s libraries in the core components.